 How to make a homemade concrete mixer with your own hands?

-Choosing a capacity
+Choosing a container

 Base